ftlabs/fruitmachine/README.md

 ![fm logo](artwork/logo.jpg)

 A lightweight modular layout engine for client and server.
 Currently powering the award winning FT Web App.

 FruitMachine was designed to construct nested view layouts from strictly modular components.
+We wanted it to be as light and unopinionated as possible so that it could be applied to almost any layout problem.

 ```js
 // Define a module